Realravenstone/Realravenstone/README.md

 - 👋 Hi, I’m @Realravenstone
-- 👀 I’m interested in regtech, legaltech, medtech, fintech and crypto.
+- 👀 I’m interested in regtech, legaltech, medtech, fintech & web3.
-- 🌱 I’m currently learning how the Blockchain Technology works and study new fields of application.
+- 🌱 I’m currently learning how Blockchain Technology works and study new fields of application.
 - 💞️ I’m looking to collaborate on exciting, new Blockchain-projects.
 - 📫 How to reach me: https://www.linkedin.com/in/thetrilingualeconomist-lukas/
 - 🐦 Follow me on Twitter: https://twitter.com/RavenstoneReal